 Baty (Swiss) indicators are a vanity dial on Girodtast indicators. (see below)

-Bestest (Switzerland) has become America's favorite and there's good reason.
+Bestest (Switzerland) has become America's favorite and there are good reasons.
 They're among the very best available; a great value for the money.
 Excellent repeatability and quick response make them desirable.
 If there's a drawback, it's that they're prone to damage because of the light construction.
 Available in black or white, horizontal, vertical or parallel.
-Except for the name on the dial, they are identical to Tesatast.
+Except for the name on the dial and the accessories in the kit, they are identical to Tesatast.
 Distributed in the US by Brown & Sharpe.

 CDI (Chicago) test indicators are identical to Compac (Switzerland).
 These were made for CDI in the 1980's.
 CDI no longer sells them but you can buy the Compac replacements.